-M.Waiver of 2020 RMD-In spite of the general rules described above, if you are an IRA owner age 701⁄2 or older, you are not required to remove an RMD for calendar year 2020.
-This RMD waiver also applies to IRA owners who attained age 701⁄2 in 2019 but did not take their first RMD before January 1, 2020.
-In addition, no beneficiary life expectancy payments are required for calendar year 2020.
-If the five-year rule applies to an IRA with respect to any decedent, the five-year period is determined without regard to calendar year 2020.
-For example, if an IRA owner died in 2017, the beneficiary's five-year period ends in 2023 instead of 2022.
+- If the total balance of the IRA assets is less than \$5,000, Navy Federal will pay out the entire balance to the beneficiary as an immediate lump sum distribution. - K. Waiver of 2020 RMD-In spite of the general rules described above, no beneficiary life expectancy payments are required for calendar year 2020.
+In addition, if the five-year rule applies to a Roth IRA with respect to any decedent, the five-year period is determined without regard to calendar year 2020.
+For example, if a Roth IRA owner died in 2017, the beneficiary's five-year period ends in 2023 instead of 2022.

-Income Tax Consequences of Establishing an IRA
+Income Tax Consequences of Establishing a Roth IRA